Last Updated on September 24, 2022 by Sam

-Iceland is a destination full of incredible things to do.
+Iceland is a travel destination full of incredible things to do.
 You can easily spend a whole trip just exploring the wonders found in South Iceland – let alone the entire country!
 Unfortunately though, enjoying the country’s natural beauty often comes at a high price.
 Ranked as the third most expensive country to live in, keeping costs down during your visit can be a challenge – but don’t let that put you off.
-There are a number of ways to keep costs down on your trip so you can spend your time enjoying magnificent waterfalls, the northern lights (if you’re lucky!) and more.
+You may wonder how much would a trip to Iceland cost, but that depends entirely on the length of your trip, the accommodation you choose and the budget you’re on.
+Fortunately, there are a number of tips for how to save money in Iceland so you can spend your time enjoying magnificent waterfalls, the northern lights (if you’re lucky!) and more.
 If you’re looking to travel on a budget, these money saving tips for travelling Iceland are exactly what you need:

 Rent a car

 Undoubtedly the best way to explore Iceland is to rent a car.
 If you’re looking to get off the beaten track you’ll need a 4×4, but a standard rental car will do for the country’s best-known spots.
 Renting isn’t exactly cheap, but the money saved on tours will cover the majority of the cost – especially if you’re travelling in a group.

 Travelling Iceland by car will give you the freedom to work to your own schedule – meaning you can arrive early and beat the crowds to popular spots!
 By doing this you’re sure to be there before the hoards of tour buses arrive so it makes for an all round better experience.

 There are some brilliant places to take a road trip in Iceland.
 Whether you plan to explore just South Iceland or the whole country by the ring road, there’s so much to discover by car that you don’t get chance to if you go on tours!